 We can fix this situation by doing the following:

-• add the following json and save: { "iptables": false }
+sudo nano /etc/docker/daemon.json- add the following json and save:

-• sudo systemctl restart docker
+{ "iptables": false } sudo systemctl restart docker

 Be aware that this solution will isolate docker from the outside world.
 Among others, this means that you won't be able so solve DNS inside a Dockerfile and thus access outside resources (e.g. run the apt update command successfully).

-As mentioned in the title, we are setting up an old php application on its own server.
-Obviously, we will use git and secrets and other tools which are now popular in an application’s lifecycle.
+For our situation, we will use the mysql database on a virtual host in virtualmin, hosted on a different server.
+Obviously, we will use git and secrets and other tools which are now popular in an application's lifecycle.

-One important security consideration is that we will use the internal IP addresses provided by digitalocean.
+One important security consideration is that we will use the internal IP addresses provided by DigitalOcean.
 This way, even if we open some ports, the attacker will have to be inside our network to be able to exploit possible vulnerabilities.

 Webmin